openlab-apps/lab-reverse_complement/README.md

-# A tutorial openlab application to generate a reverse complement
+# A tutorial openlab application to generate a reverse complement sequence

 **DISCLAIMER: This repository is still under development - getting a workflow to adhere to nf-core standards is not that straight forward**